binshi/health-ai/part-2/l5-translateai.md

 Depending on the use case for your algorithm, part of your validation plan may need to include assessing\_how fast\_your algorithm can read a study.

+**Intended Use:**

+* A statement given to the FDA that concisely describes _what _your algorithm does
+* **510\(k\): **An FDA regulatory pathway for medical devices of all three risk categories that is appropriate when a predicate device exists
+* **PMA: **An FDA regulatory pathway for Class II and III devices that is mandated when a predicate device does not exist

 ## Further reading {#further-reading}